 Exterior Structures That Add More Living Space

 We typically don't think of exterior structures like a porch or deck, as part of a home's square footage … so should they really be considered home additions?
 They're typically not counted as square footage or living area in your house appraisal.
-That's why you want to be cautious as there's quite a bit of controversy about sun rooms built to the same standards as the rest of the house and whether they be included in the square footage calculation (conversation on AppraisersForum.com).
+That's why you want to be cautious as there's quite a bit of controversy about sun rooms built to the same standards as the rest of the house and whether they can be included in the square footage calculation.

-Outdoor living spaces though, are becoming very popular so don't be scared.
-More homeowners are looking for family friendly neighborhoods with sidewalks and front porches like Highfield Commons in Rochester, NH.
-Home additions (roof and foundation) are now competing with more extensive decks and patios, often with outdoor kitchens are also popular places for relaxing and entertaining.
+Outdoor living spaces though, is becoming very popular so don't be scared.
+More homeowners are looking for family friendly neighborhoods with sidewalks and front porches like those found in Celebration, Florida.
+Home additions are now competing with more extensive decks and patios, often with outdoor kitchens that are popular for relaxing and entertaining.

 It’s interesting to learn that when it comes to adding onto a home that there are some things we need to keep in mind.
 I like how you mentioned one we need to consider is adding a single room to our place.
 It will be nice to have a little more depth to our place so there will be a little more room.